Skip to main content

 iSCSI is a block protocol that can run on standard Ethernet networks.
 Most client operating systems offer a software initiator that runs over a standard Ethernet port. iSCSI is a good choice when you need a block protocol for a particular application, but do not have dedicated FC networking available.

-NVMe/FC
+NVMe/FC and NVMe/TCP

-The newest block protocol, NVMe/FC, is specifically designed to work with flash-based storage.
+The newest block protocol, NVMe, is specifically designed to work with flash-based storage.
 It offers scalable sessions, a significant reduction in latency, and an increase in parallelism, making it well suited to low-latency and high-throughput applications such as in-memory databases and analytics.

 Unlike FC and iSCSI, NVMe does not use LUNs.
 Instead it uses namespaces, which are stored in an ONTAP volume.
 NVMe namespaces can be accessed only through the NVMe protocol.